 Explore literature and culture connected to the Yorkshire region, improve your English and visit the places where some of the texts youll study on the course were written.

-- Develop your knowledge of British literature and culture while improving your English
+- Experience British literature and culture while improving your English

-- Experience student life and get involved in social activities at the University of Leeds
+- Get involved in social activities and student life at the University of Leeds

 - Study for 4 weeks in June, or continue your study with Leeds International Summer School